Our solution

 The JIDDU platform unlocks effortless diagnostics, simplifying complex tests with minimal training

-Our benchtop analyzer can identify the presence of a bacterial infection in urine and then perform antibiotic susceptibility testing (AST) of the bacterium in one hour.
+Our benchtop analyzer can identify the presence of a bacterial infection in urine and then perform antibiotic susceptibility testing (AST) of the bacteria in one hour.
 This will inform physicians which antibiotics would be best to give to patients in a short period of time.

 How it works